CIT28/files/w4/ps0p1.md

 **CONTENT FROM CS50 SITE END HERE**

-## OPTIONAl BREAK!
+## OPTIONAL BREAK!
-- If you have complete 1 thru 4 you can submit your commit history and finish by the next due date.
-Make sure you tell me in your commits you are taking a break.
-If you do complete before the due date and want to review your work, then let me know in your submission comments.
+- If you've completed problems 1 through 3, you can submit your commit history for the cyberchase folder and continue with steps 4 through 7 by the next due date.
+Be sure to include a commit message indicating that you're taking a break.
+If you finish early and would like to review your work, let me know in your submission comments.

 ## Grading